Bill Elliott Racing: Car No. 13 history

+Car No. 13 results

 Car No. 89 history

 The 89 R&D car began as the No. 91 with Ron Barfield Jr. for the 1996 Brickyard 400.
 Barfield Jr. returned to the team, now the No. 92, for the 1997 Brickyard 400.
 A year later, the team was renumbered to the No. 89; driven by Dennis Setzer, it competed at the DieHard 500.

+Car No. 89 results

 Car No. 94 history

 The team was originally owned by Charles Hardy and ran part-time with various drivers under the Charles Hardy Racing name with sponsorship from Buss Fuses.
 Kenny Wallace made the first start for the No. 44 at Talladega Superspeedway, finishing in the ninth position.
 Jimmy Hensley and Bobby Hillin Jr. ran the car later in the season, but neither finished in the top-ten.
 Wanting to own his own team, Elliott partnered with Hardy for the 1995 season to form Elliott-Hardy Racing.
 The new team premiered at the 1995 Daytona 500 as the No. 94 Ford with McDonald's sponsoring.
 Elliott's first year as an owner/driver was marked with eleven top-tens, two poles, and an eighth-place finish in the points.
 After a horrific crash in 1996 at Talladega Superspeedway, Elliott missed several races to recover from his injuries and was replaced by Dorsey Schroeder, Todd Bodine, Tommy Kendall, and Bobby Hillin Jr. In July 1996, the partnership between Elliott and Hardy was dissolved, the team being renamed Bill Elliott Racing.

 Returning full-time in 1997, Elliott had fourteen top tens and another eighth-place finish in points.
 His team also expanded to a multi-car operation that year when Ron Barfield drove the No. 92 New Holland Ford to a twenty-second-place finish at the Brickyard 400.
 Elliott's operation went multi-car full-time in 1998, teaming up with Dan Marino the team being renamed Elliott-Marino Racing.
 The year was marked with sadness when Elliott had to miss the fall Dover race to attend the funeral of his father.
 In his place was Matt Kenseth, who finished sixth in his debut Cup race.

 After a disappointing 1999 season which saw his multi-car operation dissolve back into No. 94, Elliott announced in early 2000 he was selling his equipment to championship-winning crew chief Ray Evernham to become part of Dodge's return to NASCAR.
 The team would also switch to No. 9.